howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 ---
 title: Interfaces
-pageTitle: "Extracting common parts of models as an Interface"
+pageTitle: "Extracting common parts as an Interface"
 description: "In this chapter we will introduce two additional models.
 We show the most common parts and extract those as an interface.
 This time you will work alone."
 ---